dvirtz/slides/slides/ranges_23/ranges.md

 - A range type that wraps a pair of iterators.
 - A range type that holds its elements by `std::shared_ptr` and shares ownership with all its copies.
 - A range type that generates its elements on demand.

+Note: A special type of range which is cheap to pass around is called a view.
+For example, a range which is simply a pair of iterators, or a range which holds it's elements on the heap using a `shared_ptr`, or a range that simply generates its values on demand.
+We will talk about views in depth later on.

 ---